 This kind of thing happens a lot, but I don’t often share it in this forum: a passage from Scripture or an insight from prayer will speak directly to my life as an autism dad.
 This time, it’s an insight that came from the Scripture readings at Mass today (Sunday, February 11).
 So, having explained the spiritual nature of this post—at least the beginning of the post—let me move ahead.

 Today’s Gospel reading was the story of Jesus healing a leper.
 It’s in Mark 1:40-45.
 The man, somewhat timidly, says to Jesus, “If you will it, you can make me clean.”
 Jesus, in reply, touches the man and says, “I do will it; be made clean.”
 And the man was healed.

-Mark tells us that because of the man’s excitement and loose lips, “it was impossible for Jesus to enter a town openly.
+Mark tells us that because of the man’s loose lips, “it was impossible for Jesus to enter a town openly.
 He remained outside in deserted places.”
 By touching the infected flesh of a leper, Jesus became ritually unclean, just as the leper had been.
 And because this fellow spread the news, everyone knew what Jesus had done.
 He was now barred from entering any town or village.
 He couldn’t even go visit his mother back in Nazareth.

 A Simple Choice.